epfml/ML_course/labs/ex01/python_setup_tutorial.md

 git add file.py
 git commit -m "some message clearly explaining the modification"
 ```
 * Once you are done doing all the modifications you want you can push to your new branch: `git push origin <name-of-my-new-branch>`.
+If you prefer a GUI instead of the command line, all above steps can also be performed in [github desktop](https://desktop.github.com/), or your IDE of choice.
 * Finally you can open a PR from the GitHub user interface.
 Typically you would ask your colleagues to review your PR and accept it or ask for modifications.
 * Once your PR is accepted and merged, do not forget to switch back to master: `git checkout master` and pull your approved changes `git pull origin master`.